 |When we spotted these beautiful long legs in the neighbor’s driveway, we practically held our breath waiting to see what would happen.|

 We say, “our” garden since over this past over nine months, this garden often filled with wondrous wildlife, has been ours in the fact that we’ve cultivated it with generous offerings, welcoming gentle conversation, and a passion that surely, in essence, has brought us so much joy.

 |In the past nine and a half months, we’ve only had giraffes come to call a few times around the edges of the property and in the driveway but never specified in the garden where all the others gather when they visit.|

 And for them, a casual visitor, with endless options of other gardens to visit in this wildlife paradise and wonderland, when they are here, we almost feel as if they belong with us.

 |The sound of the dry sekelbos branches cracking was earsplitting as she made her way through the dense bush.|

 Yes, we’ve given them names they only hold while in our garden.
-Yes, we talked to them is sweet voices with intense eye contact hoping for that moment when they understand our love and desire to bring them a modicum of joy, comfort and nourishment.
+Yes, we talked to them in sweet voices with intense eye contact hoping for that moment when they understand our love and desire to bring them a modicum of joy, comfort, and nourishment.

-In many ways its all a mystery.
-Do they really have the mental prowess and ability to connect with us on an emotional level?
-Or, is it as some say, they come for the food and in today’s example, a cooling drink as a respite from the hot and dry weather.
+In many ways, it’s all a mystery.
+Do they have the mental prowess and ability to connect with us on an emotional level?
+Or, as some say, they come for the food and, in today’s example, a cooling drink as a respite from the hot and dry weather.